KCkingcollin/wordle-helper/README.md

 In simple cli mode you provide it with anywhere from 1 to 3 arguments when calling the program.

-Argument 1: Known character locations, use _ in the place of any unknown characters before the last known character
+Argument 1: Known character locations, use _ in the place of any unknown characters
-Argument 2: Characters known to be in the word, but not the position, use _ in the place of possible positions
+Argument 2: Characters known to be in the word, use _ in the place of possible positions
 Argument 3: Characters you know aren't in the word
 Sending a number as an argument sets the size of the word, otherwise it will default to 5
+_ is only required in the positions before the known characters

 You can get the argument syntax by using `--help` or `-h` in the first argument.